 |Winton Woods City Schools is a New Tech Network district focused on project-based learning.
 Here students learn through appropriate, challenging, authentic projects as they explore, adapt and engage the world around them.

 Winton Woods City Schools is committed to ensuring that all students achieve their highest potential.
 As a New Tech Network district focused on project-based learning, our students learn through appropriate, challenging, authentic projects as they explore, adapt and engage the world around them.
-With the beginning of the 2017-2018 school year, our youngest Warriors will be introduced to this unique approach to learning creating a seamless pathway toward success from preschool through 12th grade.
-We are committed to this unique approach to learning which gives our students increased opportunities to be positive contributors, creative innovators and strong leaders in our community and in our world.
+This unique approach to learning creates a seamless pathway toward success from preschool through 12th grade.
+This rich academic experience gives our students increased opportunities to be positive contributors, creative innovators and strong leaders in our community and in our world.

-With the approval of our families and communities in November 2016, Winton Woods City Schools is moving forward with new district facilities.
+With the approval of our stakeholders in November 2016, Winton Woods City Schools is moving forward with new district facilities.
 This will include two new campuses—a K-6th grade elementary campus on the current site of Winton Woods Middle School in Greenhills, and a 7th–12th grade secondary campus on the current Winton Woods High School site in Forest Park.
 Both the elementary and secondary campuses will have shared community spaces.
 We will also be expanding our preschool opportunities by renovating the current intermediate building, strategically named the Winton Woods Preschool Village.

-Winton Woods City Schools serves students and their families in the communities of Forest Park, Greenhills and Springfield Township and is an open enrollment district.
+Winton Woods City Schools serves students and their families in the communities of Forest Park, Village of Greenhills and Springfield Township.
+We are an open enrollment district.

-The district offers 22 competitive varsity sports, as well as club sports opportunities that begin in elementary school.
-This year the district added crew (rowing) and lacrosse to its high school sports offerings.
+The district offers 22 competitive varsity sports, as well as club sports.
+These opportunities begin in elementary school.
+This year the district added girls' crew (rowing) and boys' lacrosse to its high school sports offerings.
 Numerous sports teams have earned regional and state recognition.
 Chorus, band and orchestra are offered beginning in fifth grade, and all students in grades 1-6 participate in visual or performing arts courses.
 The district is recognized throughout the region for its outstanding music offerings and has earned regional, state and international honors for its choir, band, orchestra and art programs.
 As a result of our dedication to a comprehensive music program, the National Association of Music Merchant designated Winton Woods City Schools as one of the Best Communities for Music Education in the country.

 Winton Woods City Schools’ most recent Quality Education and Opportunities report, which gives an overview of the district’s goals and accomplishments, may be found at www.wintonwoods.org under About Us.
 A copy of the district’s five-year forecast is available on the website through the Office of the Treasurer also under About Us.
 Audit reports can be viewed at the Auditor of State’s website: https://ohioauditor.gov/auditsearch/results.aspx.